venam/blog/_posts/2015-09-25-group-work.markdown

 In 2011 I joined a fresh community called `Unixhub`, which regrouped people that had interest in [Unix OSs](https://en.wikipedia.org/wiki/Unix-like) and [Ricing](https://wiki.installgentoo.com/index.php/GNU/Linux_ricing) (Desktop customization).

-We parted from forums we didn't like the atmosphere to join our own little haven.
+We parted from forums we didn't like to join our own little haven.
-It was a response to our disagreement to how things were run in the other community, we both agreed on that.
+It was a response to our disagreement on how things were run in the other community, we both agreed on that.